 Treatment for Skin Discolouration or Pigmentation

-However, if the underlying cause for skin discolouration is skin cancer, it is of utmost importance that treatment begins at the earliest.
+However, if the underlying cause of skin discolouration is skin cancer, it is of utmost importance that treatment begins at the earliest.

 Treatment options for skin pigmentation include:

 - laser treatment

 - topical creams